EternityForest/standards/drafts/open_project_guidelines.md

 A git hosting service with a wiki and an issue tracker supporting comments, and planning and discussion for bugs and new features should take place there.

-General discussion should take place preferrably on a forum as opposed to a mailing list.
+General discussion should take place preferrably on a forum-like platform as opposed to a mailing list, unless the discussion is primarily aimed at a core group of developers with relatively few "drive-by" pull requests.

 Build scripts
 --------------